emberjs/rfcs/text/0000-angle-bracket-invocation.md

 strong desire from the Ember community for the previously proposed angle bracket invocation syntax.

-The main advantage of the angle bracket syntax is clearity.
+The main advantage of the angle bracket syntax is clarity.
 Because component invocation are often encapsulating important pieces of UI, a dedicated syntax would help visually distinguish them from other handlebars constructs, such as control flow and dynamic values.
 This can be seen in the example shown above –